freesewing/freesewing/markdown/org/docs/designs/bee/instructions/en.md

 If your seam allowance is wide you may find that you need to trim the gaps' seam allowances a little to reduce bulk.
 If you are having trouble turning the cups you can try one of these methods:

-- Create a 2.5cm (1") gap in the front or side seam and turn throught that, either _slipstitch_-ing the gap closed or _edgestitch_-ing it closed during Step 7.
+- Create a 2.5cm (1") gap in the front or side seam and turn through that, either _slipstitch_-ing the gap closed or _edgestitch_-ing it closed during Step 7.
 - Widen one of the existing gaps and turn through that.
 Then when turned _edgestitch_ or _slipstitch_ the widened part closed.

 </Tip>